TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

 .. function:: filter(function, iterable)

-   Construct an iterator from those elements of *iterable* for which *function* returns true.  *iterable* may be either a sequence, a container which supports iteration, or an iterator.
+   Construct an iterator kutoka those elements of *iterable* for which *function* returns true.  *iterable* may be either a sequence, a container which supports iteration, or an iterator.
 If *function* is ``None``, the identity function is assumed, that is, all elements of *iterable* that are false are